Skip to main content

 Refugees are provided with the necessary clothing and toiletries at the local governments, where they are registered.

-The charity shop Aarete Laegas at Madala 3, Tallinn offers free clothes, shoes and equipment (prams, aids for the elderly, bed linen, etc.) to refugees on the basis of showing the document, Mon-Wed 11-19, Thu-Fri 10-18, Sat 10-16.
+The charity shop Aarete Laegas at Madala 3, Tallinn offers free clothes, shoes and equipment (prams, aids for the elderly, bed linen, etc.) to war refugees on the basis of showing the document, Mon-Wed 11-19, Thu-Fri 10-18, Sat 10-16.

 Food